melizalab/django-bird-colony/README.rst

 .. |PythonVersions| image:: https://img.shields.io/pypi/pyversions/django-bird-colony.svg
 .. _PythonVersions: https://pypi.python.org/pypi/django-bird-colony/

-bird-colony is a Django application used to manage bird colonies (including breeding colonies).
-You may find that it can also be used for non-avian species.
-There’s also support for storing information about samples associated with animals in the colony, like genomic DNA or song recordings.
+bird-colony is a Django application the Meliza Lab uses to manage its zebra finch colony and keep breeding records.
+You may find it useful, even if you work with non-avian species.

-There is a growing collection of views that can be used to browse the database and perform common updates (like adding clutches).
-There is also a JSON API that supports a variety of search queries.
+Features:

+* Animals have globally unique identifiers and can optionally have colored and numbered leg bands (one band per animal).
+This means they keep their identities even if you have to reband them.
+* Record events over the lifespan of each animal, from egg to grave.
+Events can be linked to locations, so you can find where an animal is, or was on a certain date.
+Events can also be linked to measurements like weight so you can track these over time or use them to make breeding decisions.
+* Track pairings, pedigrees, and breeding success statistics.
+You can export a complete pedigree for all living birds in the colony and compute relatedness using external software like the R `pedigree <https://www.rdocumentation.org/packages/pedigree/versions/1.4.2>`_ package.
+* Useful forms for entering data, including periodic nest checks.
+Easy to track when eggs are laid and hatch and associate them with the correct parents.
+* Associate biological samples with animals and track their physical location.

 You’ll need to have a basic understanding of how to use `Django <https://www.djangoproject.com/>`__. ``bird-colony`` is licensed